GreenPG/ObsidianVault/inbox/2025-02-18_Secrets_Management.md

 - Applications (database credentials and API keys).
 Non performant service could degrade the availabilty of dependent applications or increase startup times

+2. Centralize and Standardize

+Secrets might be consumed differently over teams of a same company.
+It is then necessary to to standardize and centralize the secrets management solution.
+Even when secrets management is centralized, you may use secondary secrets management to secure the primary.
+Standardization then ensure maintainability and usability.
+Standardization should include secrets life cycle management, authentication, authorization and accounting of the secrets management solution.

+3. Access control

+Least Privilege principle should be applied to avoid leak.
+The secret management system must provides the ability to configure fine granular access controls on each object and component to accomplish the [Least Privilege principle](obsidian://open?vault=ObsidianVault&file=inbox%2F2025-02-18_Least_Privilege_principle).